violapterin/dotfiles/notes/Setting_up_Git.md

 If you would like to use an idiosyncratic extension, GitHub may judge it wrongly.
 For example, GitHub does not recognize `.hpp` as C++ header.
 To prevent this, you add a file named `.gitattributes` in the top directory, with content

     *.hpp linguist-language=C++

-The `.gitattributes` in this repo may serve as a template for such need.